HM Hospitales launches ‘HM Checkups’ to advance personalized medicine

 The ‘Chequeos HM’ tool, indicates the group, is born with a coverage that includes a wide range of diagnostic tests differentiated by sex and age of the applicant and that

 They cover a wide spectrum of detection of the most prevalent pathologies.
-To achieve this, the latest generation technology equipment is made available to users, with the most advanced diagnostic tools.
+To achieve this, state-of-the-art technology equipment is made available to users, with the most advanced diagnostic tools.

 “The check-ups are aimed at evaluating the state of health and preventing some pathologies associated with the type of work, sex, age, lifestyle and personal and family medical history.
 It is essential to take time with each of the patients and send them a prior questionnaire to know in advance what your